jozhen/UFOs/README.md

   Users can filter through specific city, state, country, and shape to gain more insight on UFO sightings allowing more in dept analysis on occurences.

+  The app.js will find the corresponding results and return the data to the table.

   For example, San Diego had 3 sightings in 2010 all occuring in January lasting for a max of 20 minuites.

 # Summary: